ironcamel/Dancer-Plugin-DBIC/README.md

 # SCHEMA GENERATION

-There are two approaches for generating schema classes.
-You may generate your own [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class) classes and set the corresponding `schema_class` setting in your configuration as shown above.
-This is the recommended approach for performance and stability.
+Setting the schema\_class option and having proper DBIx::Class classes is the recommended approach for performance and stability.

-It is also possible to have schema classes dynamically generated if you omit the `schema_class` configuration setting.
-This requires you to have [DBIx::Class::Schema::Loader](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader) installed.
-The `v7` naming scheme will be used for naming the auto generated classes.
-See ["naming" in DBIx::Class::Schema::Loader::Base](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader::Base#naming) for more information about naming.

-For generating your own schema classes, you can use the [dbicdump](http://search.cpan.org/perldoc?dbicdump) command line tool provided by [DBIx::Class::Schema::Loader](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader) to help you.
+You can use the [dbicdump](http://search.cpan.org/perldoc?dbicdump) command line tool provided by [DBIx::Class::Schema::Loader](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader) to help you.
 For example, if your app were named Foo, then you could run the following from the root of your project directory:

     dbicdump -o dump_directory=./lib Foo::Schema dbi:SQLite:/path/to/foo.db

-For that example, your `schema_class` setting would be `Foo::Schema`.
+For this example, your `schema_class` setting would be `'Foo::Schema'`.

 # CONTRIBUTORS